 ABOUT THE AUTHOR

-Aspen Matis is the author of the internationally bestselling memoir Girl in the Woods, published by HarperCollins in 2015.
+Aspen Matis is the author of the critically acclaimed memoir Girl in the Woods, published by HarperCollins in 2015.
 Called "a powerful read” by O, The Oprah Magazine, the book made The Guardian's annual top 50 list.
 The New York Times named Aspen Matis “a hero.”
 After being raped on her second night at college, Matis dropped out.
 Depressed and shocked that her school didn't believe and protect her, she sought solace in a remote wilderness; she found the Pacific Crest Trail and hiked the footpath’s entire length, over 2,000 miles from Mexico to Canada.

 Inspired by the beauty and turmoil enveloping her on the trail, the author wrote poems, personal accounts, and dispatches from her tent.
 After moving to New York City, she published a popular account of her experiences in The New York Times’ Modern Love column to outstanding praise, which led to her memoir.

-Matis's writing has been published in The Times, Tin House, Psychology Today, Salon, and Marie Claire.
+Matis's writing has been published in The Times, The Atlantic, Tin House, Psychology Today, Salon, and Marie Claire.
 She appears frequently on national radio and TV, including CBS, Al Jazeera, HuffPost Live, and NPR.
 The face of RAINN’s 2015 campaign and a member of PEN America, RAINN’s Speakers Bureau, and HarperCollins’ Speakers Bureau, Matis has become an advocate for trauma survivors.
 She is donating 5% of Girl in the Woods’ profits to the Rape Abuse and Incest National Network.